cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### OIDC logout endpoint

 This endpoint is used to terminate the OpenID Connect session.
-The logout endpoint is used to invalidate a the long term token from the CAS.
+The logout endpoint is used to invalidate the long term token from the CAS.

 **URL** : `<fqdn>/oidc/logout`